astrom-tom/dfitspy/paper.md

 dfitspy was design to port the dfits and fitsort capabilities to one of the most used language used in science: python.
 It can be used as an executable (as the original programs) but also, and it is its strenght, as a python module.
-Therefore fits file can be selected in an efficient and fast way based on their metadata values.
+Therefore fits file can be selected in an efficient and fast way based on their metadata values inside python programs

-# Acknowledgements

 # References
 Hanisch, R. J et al; 2001, A&A, 376, 359H